Best Mobile Card Readers for UK Businesses

 We examined this Zettle Card Reader 2 as it took payments at Batch1 at Boxpark, London - Source: Expert Market

-While Zettle’s strengths are in its features, it doesn’t score too well for pricing since it is one of the more expensive providers we looked at.
-Namely, Zettle charges 1.75% per card transaction and 2.5% for payment links and invoices, level with Square.
+While Zettle’s strengths are in its features, Zettle charges some of the highest transaction fees of any provider on this list.
+It charges 1.75% per card transaction and 2.5% for payment links and invoices, level with Square.
 The transaction fee impacts every transaction your business processes, so it’s an important consideration that could put off businesses of all kinds.

 When it comes to reporting tools, Tide has some of the widest array of data visualisation dashboards.
-You can view all the financial and transaction data from its mobile card reader on your account via the connected application or a web browser.
-Here’s what else you should know about Tide.
+You can view all the financial and transaction data from its £79 Tide Card Reader on your account via the connected application or a web browser.

 Tide Logo